 must be consistent with the Act;

-may only be promoted if the amendment is put and passed at a General Meeting in accordance with 7.3(k),
+may only be promoted if the amendment is put and passed at a General Meeting in accordance with 7.3(j),

 and must not amend the requirement in clause 8.3(a) in a manner which would jeopardise the charitable status of a Corporate Entity.

-Any adult member of the iwi (including a Trustee) may put forward in writing proposals for changes to this Deed for consideration by the Trustees and the Trustees shall consider that proposal where they are satisfied that, in accordance with clause 5.5, the person is a member of Ngāti Apa ki te Rā Tō.
+Any Adult Beneficiary (including a Trustee) may put forward in writing proposals for changes to this Deed for consideration by the Trustees and the Trustees shall consider that proposal where they are satisfied that, in accordance with clause 5.5, the person is a member of Ngāti Apa ki te Rā Tō.

 Notification to Beneficiaries of Ngāti Apa ki te Rā Tō: Any amendment or proposal under clauses 10, 11 or 12 must be notified to Beneficiaries of Ngāti Apa ki te Rā Tō in its next communication to them.